 - This paper should be written in current APA format.

-- The proper use of headings will help organize your paper.
+- The proper use of headings will help organize the paper.

 The paper must align with the following guidelines: